 Haverford students come from across the United States and around the world.
 The Admission Committee strives to bring together an eclectic group of students who can contribute widely varying experiences and perspectives to the College community.

 The College offers a number of resources for international students as well as students from the U.S. who are interested in learning about other countries and cultures.
-Haverford's International Student Services Office provides support and resources to assist with maintaining student visas, additional orientation for international students, and guidance while at Haverford.
+The Office of International Student Support provides support and resources to assist with maintaining student visas, additional orientation for international students, and guidance while at Haverford.

 Haverford also has a number of cultural organizations including Alliance of Latin American Students, Asian Students Association, Caribbean Essence Organization, Korean Students Association, Re-Mix (focused on multi-racial and multi-ethnic issues), Sons of Africa, and South Asian Society.